mohammedasker/100-days-of-code/log.md

 **Today's Progress**: Solved some JavaScript challenges in FFC and learned Flexbox from Traversy Media.

 **Thoughts** Flexbox looks much simpler than I thought.
 There are some projects that I want to replace those annoying floating with cool flexs.
 On another note, dark themes are just better than light themes.

+### Day 65: Aug 18, 2019

+**Today's Progress**: Fixed product landing page using Flexbox.

+**Thoughts** Feeling proud of myself today.
+I withhold my honor and did the FFC landing page correctly without using loophole.
+This time I actually took the time to learn Flexbox properly and immediately applied to my old project.
+Flexbox is the best!!!!